 The film features three people; Val, Russ and Yvonne, who have benefited from the service.
 They agreed to talk on film about their experiences of mental health difficulties and describe how they developed psychological difficulties after becoming physically unwell, and how working with our team helped improve both their mental health and their quality of life.

-The film also features Dr Chris Hosker, Consultant Liaison Psychiatrist at our Trust, who talks about how the service works.
+The film also features Dr Chris Hosker, Medical Director at our Trust, who talks about how the service works.

 The Leeds Liaison Psychiatry Service has a number of specialist sub-teams split into outpatient, acute and inpatient service groups.